evgdim/clean-code/index.md

 ## Questions to answer
 * Is my code easy to read?
 * Is my code easy to unit test?
+* Is my code easy to reason?
+* Is my application easy to deploy?
 * How easy is to find bugs and chnage functionality?

 ## When to reafactor